 HTTP(S) Traffic Inspection & Analysis

 The Fiddler Jam Chrome extension logs all HTTP(S) traffic between your Chrome browser and the Internet.

-Screenshots on User Interactions
+Video and Screenshots on User Interactions

 Record Developer Logs

 Record the developer's console logs for additional debug information and investigate complex issues on the fly.

 Recorded logs can be quickly submitted to the Fiddler Jam portal, where they can be saved, organized, analyzed, and shared with other collaborators.
 The Fiddler Jam cloud portal provides means to control accessibility by providing access rights.

 Fiddler Everywhere Integration

 Submitted logs are compatible with Fiddler Everywhere for in-depth investigation.

 The Fiddler Jam capturing comes with a powerful, default masking feature for masking of sensitive information.